Skip to content

 PPro-D2P

-They were saying therefore to himself, "Who is 'yourself'?"
-The Salvation said to themselves, "The Origin/Beginning, who also I am uttering to yourselves.84
+They were saying therefore to self, "Who is 'you, yourself'?"
+The Salvation said to themselves, "The Origin/Beginning that I am also uttering to yourselves!84

 LITV Translation: